LyonsLab/PhytoOracle/docs/project_description.rst

 **TERRA-REF Data Volume**
 --------------------------

 - The gantry system outputs 1 TB of data per day from various sensors.
-For individual sensor data types and sizes for a day see |Input_Data|_
+For individual sensor data types and sizes for a day see Data Types & Descriptions `here <https://phytooracle.readthedocs.io/en/latest/Input_data.html>`_

 **Need for data analysis workflows**